-Priority quality indicator goals 2019/2020 1.
-Continuous quality improvement with the GSQIA To further enhance our quality improvement systems with support from the Quality Improvement by our Gloucestershire Safety and Quality Improvement Academy (GSQIA) How have we performed in 2019/20?
-682 colleagues trained in Bronze 24 Situes provide started
+Priority quality indicator goals 2019/2020

+1. Continuous quality improvement with the GSQIA

+To further enhance our quality improvement systems with support from the Quality Improvement by our Gloucestershire Safety and Quality Improvement Academy (GSQIA)

+- 682 colleagues trained in Bronze

 - 81 Silver projects started

 - 11 new Gold QI coaches

 - Quality Framework developed

-- Continue as a Quality Indicator for 2020/21 - Develop and roll out Human Factors faculty - Continued roll out of Quality Framework across specialties - Increasing number of Gold coaches ambition to have 90 across the Trust

-2. To continue to develop our speaking up systems and processes through Freedom to Speak Up
+- Continue as a Quality Indicator for 2020/21 - Develop and roll out Human Factors faculty - Continued roll out of Quality Framework across specialties - Increasing number of Gold coaches ambition to have 90 across the Trust - 2.
+To continue to develop our speaking up systems and processes through Freedom to Speak Up